gerlichlab/hicognition/documentation/development_information.md

 - We will use [Nginx](https://www.nginx.com/) as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to control access to the back-end docker network.
 This has the following advantages:
   - We can offload TLS-encryption/decryption to the optimized Nginx-server
   - Firewall access needs to be granted only for the port exposed by the Nginx-server (80 for http-requests and 443 for https-requests)
-  - In the future, scaling will be facilitated since Nginx can perform load-balancing between multiple instances off our app
+  - In the future, scaling will be facilitated since Nginx can perform load-balancing between multiple instances of our app
   - Static requests (e.g. for the `index.html` file as well as for the js-code and css-files) can be cached in memory to reduce wait time.
-  - Dynamic requests that don't change often can also be cached (e.g. API-calls to retrieve data-sets could be cached for multiple minutes).
+  - Dynamic requests that don't change often can also be cached (e.g. API-calls to retrieve datasets could be cached for multiple minutes).

 The architecture of our app is summarized in the following figure: